Sandesh2007/flipper/UX_IMPROVEMENTS.md

-# Flipper UX Improvements Documentation
+# Flippress UX Improvements Documentation

 ## Overview
-This document outlines the new components and enhancements added to improve the user experience of the Flipper application.
+This document outlines the new components and enhancements added to improve the user experience of the Flippress application.
 All improvements focus on better accessibility, user feedback, error handling, and visual polish.

 ## 🆕 New Components Added